 Begin installing the fiberglass tub surround from a corner and work your way out.
 It may be tempting to start at a single end and work your way around the tub.
 The problem with this method is that you run the risk of the corners not fitting properly.
 It's much easier to cut any excess fiberglass from the edges.

 3. Mark Holes for Fixtures

 Create a cardboard template of where you would like the fixtures to be placed.
-Use a cardboard piece the size of the panel.
+Use a cardboard piece for the size of the panel.
 Measure the location of the fixtures on the wall and duplicate their position on the cardboard piece.
 Cut holes in the cardboard, making sure that you add about 1/4-inch tolerance all around for final adjustment.

-If they're too big, you will not be able to cover the cutouts with the fixtures or the cover plates any type of repair added to it will show.
-If the holes are too small, you'll have the difficult task of trying to make the openings larger while the fiberglass in on the wall.
+If they're cut too big, you will not be able to cover the cutouts with the fixtures or the cover plates any type of repair added to it will show.
+If the holes are too small, you'll have the difficult task of trying to make the openings larger while the fiberglass is on the wall.
 Use the template as a guide while you cut the holes into the fiberglass with a jigsaw.
 Try to lay the fiberglass panel flat as you do this.
 If that isn't an option, cut the fiberglass while it's upright but keep it away from the tub.
 But any way that you choose to do the cutting put a protective layer of masking tape over the area where you'll be using the jigsaw to keep the surface from getting scratched by it, and do not forget to wear your safety glasses for your eye protection.